tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 More technically, an Attester produces a signed collection of Claims that constitute Evidence about its running environment(s).
 A Relying Party may consult an Attestation Result produced by a Verifier that has appraised the Evidence to make policy decisions regarding the trustworthiness of the Target Environment being assessed.
 This is, in essence, what RFC 9334 {{RFC9334}} defines.

 At the time of writing, several standard and proprietary remote attestation technologies are in use.
 This specification aims to remain as technology-agnostic as possible concerning implemented remote attestation technologies.
 To streamline attestation in TLS, this document introduces the cmw_attestation extension, which allows attestation credentials to be conveyed directly in the Certificate message during the Exported Authenticator-based post-handshake authentication.
-This eliminates reliance on real-time certificate issuance from a Certificate Authority (CA), reducing handshake delays while ensuring attestation evidence remains bound to the TLS session.
+This eliminates reliance on real-time certificate issuance from a Certificate Authority (CA), reducing handshake delays while ensuring Evidence remains bound to the TLS session.
 The extension supports both the passport and background check models from the RATS architecture, enhancing flexibility for different deployment scenarios.

 This document builds upon three foundational specifications: